kekse1/scripts/README.md

 > PLEASE CHECK the **FIRST BOTH** configuration parts, relatively on top of the file..

-_BTW_: My target USB stick is formatted as `ExFAT` file system, so not all linux file permissions and attributes are supported.
+_BTW_: My target USB stick is formatted as `ExFAT` file system, so not all linux file permissions and attributes are supported, and also no symbolic links.
 So I decided to disable all these by default.
-If you want/need them, use the `-p` or `--perms` cmdline argument of this script. **;-)**
+If you want/need them, use the `-l` or `--linux` cmdline argument. **;-)**

 > **Note**
 > As usual, you can also use `-?` or `--help`! **:-D**